mbernste/mbernste.github.io/_posts/2025-12-21-attention.md

 <br>

+If the multiheaded attention layer is followed by a fully connected layer, these concatenated vectors would be each fed into the downstream multilayer perceptron.

 Multiheaded attention enables an attention layer to learn different kinds of relationships between entities.
 In text, for example, one head might learn possessive relationships between entities.
 For example, in the sentence, "Joe's dog ran into Hannah's yard", one head might relate "Joe" and "dog" as well as "Hannah" and "yard".
 Another head might learn relationships between objects and places.
 In this sentence the second head might relate "dog" to "yard" because the dog ran into the yard.